PVH Corp.: 20th century

+21st century

+In 2004, PVH began manufacturing clothing for the Donald J. Trump Signature Collection as part of a licensing agreement with Donald Trump.

-After acquiring Superba, Inc., in January 2007, PVH now owns necktie licenses for brands such as Arrow, DKNY, Tommy Hilfiger, Nautica, Perry Ellis, Ted Baker, Michael Kors, JOE Joseph Abboud, Original Penguin and Jones New York.
+After acquiring Superba, Inc., in January 2007, PVH owned necktie licenses for brands such as Arrow, DKNY, Tommy Hilfiger, Nautica, Perry Ellis, Ted Baker, Michael Kors, JOE Joseph Abboud, Original Penguin and Jones New York.
 The corporation began making men's clothing under the Timberland name in 2008, with women's clothing following in 2009, under a licensing agreement.

 On March 15, 2010, Phillips-Van Heusen acquired Tommy Hilfiger for $3 billion.
 In the third quarter of 2010 losses made on the "Van Heusen" brand led to the decision to pull it out of all European trading markets.
 As of March 2011 the company sells no products under that name in Europe.
 All European staff became redundant as a result.

+In 2011, Phillips-Van Heusen was renamed to PVH.

 In February 2013, PVH acquired Warnaco Group, which manufactured the Calvin Klein underwear, jeans and sportswear lines under license, thus consolidating control of the Calvin Klein brand.
-The Warnaco acquisition also added the Warner's and Olga intimate apparel brands, as well the Speedo swimwear brand (the latter in North America only).
+The Warnaco acquisition also added the Warner's and Olga intimate apparel brands, as well as the Speedo swimwear brand (the latter in North America only).
 In November 2013 PVH sold the G.H.
 Bass brand and all of its assets, images and licenses to G-III Apparel Group.

-PVH ended its licensing agreement with Trump in July 2015, after Macy's discontinued sales of his Trump Signature Collection due to controversial comments that he made regarding illegal immigrants.
+PVH ended its licensing agreement with Trump in July 2015, after Macy's discontinued sales of his Trump Signature Collection due to controversial comments that he made regarding undocumented immigrants.

-In 2017 Forbes ranked PVH, 25 out of 890 companies on the "Just company" list.
+In 2017 Forbes ranked PVH 25th out of 890 companies on the "Just company" list.

 In March 2017, PVH acquired lingerie brand True & Co.

 In June 2018, PVH acquired the Geoffrey Beene clothing brand, which PVH previously produced under license.
 On August 28, 2018, PVH announced that it would expand the Izod brand to portions of Europe beginning with the Fall/Winter 2018 collection.